 Do you have a credit card debt or a personal loan you seem to be paying off forever?

 Consider using your tax refund to lower your credit card debt or pay it off.
 Your interest repayments will drop as soon as you lower your outstanding balance.
-Once you’re debt free, start using your money for you, rather than contributing to the bank’s profits by paying credit card interest repayments.
+Once you’re debt free, start using your money for you, rather than contributing to the bank’s profits by paying credit card interest repayments forever.

 5. Put your tax refund into a mortgage offset account

 A mortgage offset account is basically a savings account.
 Instead of receiving interest on your savings each month, your offset account balance is subtracted from your outstanding mortgage loan balance to calculate the interest component of your mortgage payment.

 You’ll end up paying less interest on your mortgage, leaving more money in your pocket.
 You can pay your home loan off quicker and pay less of your money in interest charges, while your offset account balance is still ready for you to use in an emergency.